skjohansen/AssignmentWebserver/Assignment.md

 And to build the documentation for the source code to the webserver.

-The run the documentation you can see the content of this by opening commandline and navigate to the DocsSrc folder, and write ```docfx .\docfx.json --serve --port 8081```, then open your browser and navigate to [localhost:8081](http://localhost:8081).
+The run the documentation you can see the content of this by opening command-line and navigate to the DocsSrc folder, and write ```docfx .\docfx.json --serve --port 8081```, then open your browser and navigate to [localhost:8081](http://localhost:8081).

-Remeber to include references to all resources you use.
+Remember to include references to all resources you use.